 In September 2009, the Lottery introduced Sports Lottery at the three racetrack Sportsbooks in the state: Delaware Park, Dover Downs and Harrington Raceway's Midway Slots.
 In August 2012, Sports Lottery was expanded to select Sports Lottery Retail locations throughout the state.

-In 2010, Delaware Lottery joined other states in the MEGA MILLIONS Consortium to offer the mega-jackpot generating MEGA MILLIONS® game.
+In May of 2010, Table Games was introduced at the three racetrack casinos: Delaware Park, Dover Downs and Harrington Raceway & Casino.
+Additionally, in 2010, the Delaware Lottery joined other states in the MEGA MILLIONS Consortium to offer the mega-jackpot generating MEGA MILLIONS® game.
 On October 19, 2013, MEGA MILLIONS was changed to offer a $15 million starting jackpot (was $12 million), a $1 million second prize and up to $5 million on set cash prizes with the Megaplier option.

 On February 2, 2011, the Delaware Lottery introduced its latest Delaware-only game, DELAWARE CASH 5® and on January 22, 2013, Keno was introduced.

-On September 30, 2013, The Delaware Lottery launched the first state-authorized online gaming system in the country.
-Internet Games are available for play on the websites of Delaware's three casinos: Delaware Park, Dover Downs, and Harrington Raceway & Casino.
+On November 7, 2013, the Delaware Lottery was the first state to launch an authorized online gaming system in the country known as iGaming. iGaming's Internet casino-style games such as poker, blackjack and more, are available for play on the websites of Delaware's three casinos: Delaware Park, Dover Downs, and Harrington Raceway & Casino.